 - Blood loss (this can be slow constant bleeding such as from the intestine or bladder; or fast bleeding, like heavy menstruation or bleeding from a stomach ulcer)

-- Certain vitamins or minerals missing in a person’s diet
+- Missing certain vitamins or minerals in the diet

 - Major organ problems (including severe heart, lung, kidney, or liver disease)

 - Red blood cells (RBCs) being destroyed by the body before they’re replaced